mesosphere/dcos-commons/README.md

 ![Status](https://img.shields.io/badge/Status-Alpha-BF97F0.svg?style=flat-square)

 DC/OS SDK is currently in alpha stage: it can run services, but APIs change regularly, and features are under active development.

 ### Benefits

 * __Simple and Flexible__: The SDK provides the simplicity of a declarative YAML API as well as the flexibility to use the full Java programming language.

 * __Automate Maintenance__: Stateful services need to be maintained.
 With the SDK, you can automate maintenance routines, such as backup and restore, to simplify operations.

-* __Available and Durable__: When servers fail, you need to reschedule the tasks without data loss or performance impact.
-With the SDK, you develop automated recovery strategies so services heal themselves.

 * __Production-Proven__: Building reliable services is hard.
 Uber and Bing platform teams use the SDK for mission-critical databases and message brokers.